Hunters for the Hungry to begin accepting donations

 Hunters for the Hungry not only helps to provide a source of protein for families in need, but also helps control the overpopulation of deer in the McLean County area.

-The McLean County chapter for KHFH has committed to providing at least 125-130 deer for the 2020 season, a large leap from providing just more than 10 deer in its first year of operation.
+The McLean County chapter for KHFH has committed to providing 125 to 130 deer for the 2020 season, a large leap from providing just more than 10 deer in its first year of operation.

 Last year, local hunters, as well as hunters from other Western Kentucky regions provided at least 115 deer, allowing the local chapter to supply not only God’s House of Hope families, but also soup kitchens and shelters in Owensboro.